Tampon: Labeling

 The FDA requires the manufacturer to perform absorbency testing to determine the absorbency rating using the Syngyna method or other methods that are approved by the FDA.
 The manufacturer is also required to include on the package label the absorbency rating and a comparison to other absorbency ratings as an attempt to help consumers choose the right product and avoid complications of TSS.
 In addition, The following statement of association between tampons and TSS is required by the FDA to be on the package label as part of the labeling requirements: "Attention: Tampons are associated with Toxic Shock Syndrome (TSS).
 TSS is a rare but serious disease that may cause death.
 Read and save the enclosed information."

 Such guidelines for package labeling are more lenient when it comes to tampons bought from vending machines.
 For example, tampons sold in vending machines are not required by the FDA to include labeling such as absorbency ratings or information about TSS.

 Costs

-The average woman may use approximately 11,400 tampons in her lifetime (if using only tampons).
-Generally, a box of tampons costs can range from $6 to $10 USD and has 12 to 40 tampons per box.
-Thus, women could use around 9 boxes a year, leading to a total cost between $54 to $90 USD a year (around $0.20-$0.40 a tampon).
+The average person who menstruates and uses only tampons uses about 11,400 tampons in their lifetime.
+In the 2020s, tampon prices have risen due to inflation and supply chain challenges.
+As of 2022, a box of tampons typically cost between $7 and US$12 and contains 16 to 40 tampons, depending on the brand and size.
+This means users might spend between $63 and $108 annually on tampons alone, assuming the need for around 9 boxes per year.
+This corresponds to an average cost of approximately $0.22–$0.75 per tampon, reflecting price increases of up to 33% since the pandemic.

-Activists call the problem some women have when not being able to afford products "period poverty".
+Activists call the problem some women have when not being able to afford menstrual products "period poverty".
+The fact that, in certain U.S. states, sales tax applies to menstrual products is referred to as a "tampon tax".
+As of 2024, 23 states exempt these products, while others impose taxes up to 7%.
+Local taxes can also apply, adding further costs.
+Some states such as Texas recently abolished this tax.
+Some states provide free tampons and pads in public schools and prisons, helping to alleviate period poverty.